script/console for Your Application

-Rails coders will be more than familiar with the script/console command.
-It fires up a session in which you can interact with your application through the models that you've built.
-It's invaluable for debugging problems and can be really useful when building or administering the application.
-Not all of our Ruby applications are Rails applications though.
+Rails developers know and love script/console.
+It fires up an interactive session where you can poke around your application through the models you've built.
+It's invaluable for debugging and surprisingly handy for administration.
+But not all Ruby applications are Rails applications.
 Wouldn't it be nice to have a script/console anyway?

-Turns out it's really easy to build one.
-Here's how.
+Turns out it's dead easy to build one.

-First, decide on the libraries and files you'd like to have loaded.
-This almost always includes RubyGems and an init file from your application.
-I usually store the init file in config/boot.rb.
+First, decide which libraries and files you want loaded.
+This almost always includes RubyGems and some kind of boot file for your application.
+I usually keep mine in config/boot.rb.

 require 'rubygems'